johnchandlerburnham/hpfp/16/index.md

 -> c` and kind `*`.
 Furthermore, we have to apply the function to `Second b` rather than `First a`, because the structure that fmaps maps onto is of kind `* -> *`.
-Our structure is `(Sum a)` because `Sum` is of kind `* -> * -> *` and it needs to have accepted every type constructer but the last before its something that fmap can work on.
+Our structure is `(Sum a)` because `Sum` is of kind `* -> * -> *` and it needs to have accepted every type constructor but the last before its something that fmap can work on.
 But that doesn't mean we're barred from writing another function that does something different to `Sum`, but something different wont be fmap.